Marketing, Communications & Content job market report cover, Baltimore-Columbia-Towson, MD, 2026-06

 Methodology and Confidence

 Confidence: Overall confidence: Medium.
-Some conclusions require category-level inference because current metro-level occupation data for this category is limited.
+Local market context is current, but some conclusions require category-level inference because metro occupation-specific government data is limited.

 Limitations